splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 Other

 INT: Describe how enabling additional instrumentations impacts the overhead.
-I.e more features- more overhead
+I.e more features- more overhead Noisy instrumentations, e.g. JDBC and other database clients (Redis)

 INT: Add warning about experimental features and unknown potential impact on performance

 Troubleshooting performance issues when deploying the Java agent
 =================================================================

 We welcome users of the Splunk Distribution of OpenTelemetry Java Instrumentation to repeat these experiments and to conduct comparable tests with their own services.

+We welcome users of the Splunk Distribution of OpenTelemetry Java Instrumentation to repeat these experiments and to conduct comparable tests with their own services.
+Some extra things that we thought of:
+See if you’re CPU bound or memory bound
+If your application is approaching memory limits, consider giving it more memory If your application is using all the CPU, you might want to scale it horizontally If these two things don’t really help you, try removing some of the features of the javaagent:
+Try disabling metrics (link/reference the config property) Try disabling memory profiling (link/reference the config property) Try disabling profiling altogether (link/reference the config property) Try enabling a sampler that will sample out some/most of the spans (link/reference the config property) Try disabling the instrumentations that produce the most telemetry (in our experience, the database client instrumentations like JDBC or Redis) (link/reference the config property)

 Step 1.
 Prepare test environment